McDermid: Women’s team want to distance themselves from Raith over Goodwillie

 Ms McDermid says the women’s and girls teams were “appalled and horrified” by the signing.

-She told BBC Woman’s Hour: “I’ve kind of pivoted towards the women and girls teams and my position now is to support them into rebuilding their confidence and their trust in themselves.
+She told Woman’s Hour on BBC Radio 4: “I’ve kind of pivoted towards the women and girls’ teams and my position now is to support them into rebuilding their confidence and their trust in themselves.

 “They had a meeting last night and the upshot of that is, essentially, they want to completely distance themselves from Raith Rovers football club.